vivo-community/vivo-vagrant/README.md

  * Vagrant supports virtualization utilities other than [VirtualBox](https://www.virtualbox.org/) but this package hasn't been tested with those.
 Please report back if you are using another tool with this package.

 ## Updates to VIVO and Vitro code
  * From time to time, updates will be made to the current VIVO or Vitro release.
 To make sure your VIVO Vagrant box is running the latest code.
-Login to your box, shutdown Tomcat, and re-run the VIVO provisioning script.
-E.g.
+Login to your box, shutdown Tomcat, and checkout the latest VIVO and Vitro code from Github.
+For example:

  ~~~
  $ sudo /etc/init.d/tomcat7 stop
+ $ cd /usr/local/vivo
+ $ cd VIVO
+ $ git pull
+ $ cd ../Vitro
+ $ git pull
+ $ cd ..
+ $ sudo ant all
- $ sudo /home/vagrant/provision/vivo/install.sh
+ $ sudo /etc/init.d/tomcat7 start
  ~~~
  * You can also, at anytime, re-provision your Vagrant box.
 By running the following from your host machine.
 Be sure to backup any data or code changes you have made beforehand.
  ~~~